bejayoharen/guitartuner/README.md

 Simple guitar tuner sample app with BSD license.

 There are plenty of tuners out there.
 This one is designed to be easy to understand and follow.
-You can read more about how it works here](http://bjorg.bjornroche.com/audio/2024/11/15/frequency-tracking-fft.html)
+I've also written more about [how frequency detection works](http://bjorg.bjornroche.com/audio/2024/11/15/frequency-tracking-fft.html), and specificly explain this codebase.

 It should also be easy to port to other platforms, though right now it compiles only on OS X and Linux.

 To Compile: